 Athletes spend lots of time, typically in one pair of shoes, performing repetitive movements like starting and stopping, jumping, and running.
-Each of these activities can make your toes vulnerable to trauma.
+Each of these activities can make your toenails vulnerable to trauma.

 Yellow Toenails vs. Yellow Nail Syndrome

-A person with yellow nail syndrome has marked thickening and yellow to yellow-greenish discolorations of the nails.
+A person with this nail syndrome has marked thickening and yellowish or greenish discolorations of the toenails.

-Plus, most patients who develop yellow nail syndrome have pleural effusions (excess fluid in the space that surrounds the lungs and compromises breathing), a systemic disease such as lymphedema (localized fluid retention and tissue swelling), and yellow, dystrophic nails (nails that did not develop properly).
-In most cases, the person with yellow toenails has a fungal infection, not Yellow Nail Syndrome.
+Plus, most patients who develop this nail syndrome have pleural effusions (excess fluid in the space that surrounds the lungs and compromises breathing), a systemic disease such as lymphedema (localized fluid retention and tissue swelling), and dystrophic nails (nails that did not develop properly).
+In most cases, the person with has a fungal infection, not YNS.